Muhammad Ali of Egypt: Final years

 It soon came to the point where his son and heir, the mortally ailing Ibrahim, had no choice but to travel to Constantinople and request that the Sultan recognize him ruler of Egypt and Sudan even though his father was still alive.
 However, on the ship returning home, Ibrahim, gripped by fever and guilt, succumbed to seizures and hallucinations.
 He survived the journey but within six months was dead.
 He was succeeded by his nephew (Tosun's son) Abbas I.

-By this time Muhammad Ali had become so ill and senile that he was not informed of his son's death.
+By this time Muhammad Ali had become so ill and senile that he was not informed of his son's death, instead he was told that his son had conquered Crete, by his closest advisors.
 Lingering a few months more, Muhammad Ali died at Ras el-Tin Palace in Alexandria on 2 August 1849, and ultimately was buried in the imposing mosque he had commissioned in the Cairo Citadel.

 But the immediate reaction to his death was noticeably low-profile, thanks in no small part to the contempt the new Wāli Abbas Pasha had always felt towards his grandfather.

 Eyewitness British consul John Murray wrote: